Guest Blog Provided by Bahgum.com writer Josh Booth

 It’s just a few clicks, a few drop-down menus and a few copy and paste jobs, right?
 Essentially, yes, but for many of us, this is the most daunting online form one could ever wish to fill out.
 With your UCAS application, there’s a very real sense that the most minute error could destroy your hopes and dreams.

-It’s not unreasonable to feel this way, as your UCAS application is not something to be taken lightly, especially if you’re applying to a very competitive University.
-However, you need not be paranoid about what you see on the screen somehow being different to what the admissions officer sees at the other end – all you can do is ensure that the application is as close to perfect as possible.
+You need not be paranoid about what you see on the screen somehow being different to what the admissions officer sees at the other end – all you can do is ensure that the application is as close to perfect as possible.

 A good place to start with this is research.
 We’re hoping that before applying to a particular course at a particular institution, you have subjected both to rigorous scrutiny, ensuring that you’re not going to arrive and be disappointed.
 This should mean that you’ve developed a great deal of enthusiasm for this application.
 Does this shine through?
 It should!
 A bit of flattery never hurts either, but don’t go overboard – this is supposed to be about you.

-To that effect, make sure that you get your personal details right.
 Sounds a bit obvious doesn’t it?
 Well, that’s entirely the problem – you’ll probably be on autopilot when filling out your name, address, etc. which can certainly lead to mistakes.
 No University will take you seriously if you can’t spell your own surname or hometown.
 Every last detail of your application should be checked, re-checked and checked by as many willing eyes as possible.